Alessio Buttaro

-Alessio Buttaro (born 10 September 2002) is an Italian professional footballer who plays as a defender for club Foggia, on loan from Palermo.
+Alessio Buttaro (born 10 September 2002) is an Italian professional footballer who plays as a defender for Forte Virtus, on loan from club Palermo.

 Club career

 A Roma youth product, Buttaro was signed permanently by Serie C club Palermo on 14 July 2021, with a buy-back option in favour of the Giallorossi.

 Originally a centre defender, Buttaro switched to a right back position by the end of the 2021–22 Serie C season under head coach Silvio Baldini, being a regular in the Rosanero lineup that won the promotion playoffs.

 On 21 August 2025, Buttaro was loaned to Serie C club Foggia until the end of the season.

+On 16 September 2026, Buttaro left Palermo to join Forte Virtus FC, on loan with an obligation to buy.